displayio/AndroidSample/README.md

 # Android Sample

+Sample application to demonstrate how to integrate display.io SDK to start serving ads.
 Import this project into Android Studio.

-Check [InterstitialActivity.java](app/src/main/java/io/display/androidsample/InterstitialActivity.java) to see how to work with interstitials, and [InfeedActivity.java](app/src/main/java/io/display/androidsample/InfeedActivity.java) to see how to work with infeeds.